 The problem with texting is that it adds one more activity that causes us to look down—and people tend to do it for much longer periods.
 It is especially concerning because young, growing children could possibly cause permanent damage to their cervical spines that could lead to lifelong neck pain.

 What are the symptoms associated with text neck?

 The most common symptoms are neck pain and soreness.
-In addition, looking down at your mobile phone too much each day can lead to Upper back pain ranging from a chronic, nagging pain to sharp, severe upper back muscle spasms, shoulder pain and tightness, possibly resulting in painful shoulder muscle spasm.
+In addition, looking down at your mobile phone too much each day can lead to a number of ailments.
+These can include upper back pain ranging from a chronic, nagging pain to sharp, severe upper back muscle spasms, shoulder pain and tightness, possibly resulting in painful shoulder muscle spasm.
 If a cervical nerve becomes pinched, pain and possibly neurological symptoms can radiate down your arm and into your hand.

 The same holds true for all screens—laptops and tablets should be positioned with screens at eye level and you don’t have to bend your head forward or look down to view it.